bsandmann/blocktrust.CredentialWorkflow/docs/Actions/DeactivateDidAction.md

 # DeactivateDID Action Documentation

 The DeactivateDID action enables workflows to deactivate (permanently disable) decentralized identifiers (DIDs) on the PRISM blockchain.
 This is the final stage in a DID's lifecycle, indicating that the identifier should no longer be considered valid for any operations.
+For a details walkthrough of the process, see the [Create and Update DID Userguide](../UserGuides/CreatingAndUpdatingDids.md).

 ## Overview